MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/getting-started.md

     cd .\scripts\
     ```

     Next, run the following command to install the required dependencies.
-This script will also install `Chocolatey`:
+This script will also install [Chocolatey](https://chocolatey.org/):
     ```powershell
     .\Install.ps1
     ```